N. T. Rama Rao: Political career

 In the elections, the TDP allied with the newly formed Sanjaya Vichara Manch (SVM) party.
-TDP manifesto projected itself as the real alternative to the Congress (I).
+The TDP manifesto projected itself as the real alternative to the Congress (I).
 It fielded ordinary persons who had integrity, competence and loyalty as its candidates.
 Rao himself decided to contest from two assembly constituencies, Gudivada and Tirupati.
-In his Chaitanya Ratham, Rao travelled across the state of Andhra Pradesh, criss-crossing all the districts with his son Nandamuri Harikrishna driving the van.
-He notched up over 75,000 kilometers during his campaign, a distinctive sight with the van's yellow party flags and banners and Rao sitting on top of the vehicle hailing the crowds.
+In his Chaitanya Ratham, Rao travelled across the state of Andhra Pradesh, travelling through all the districts while his son Nandamuri Harikrishna drove the van.
+He drove over 75,000 kilometres during his campaign, a distinctive sight with the van's yellow party flags and banners and Rao sitting on top of the vehicle hailing the crowds.
 He campaigned for restoring the dignity of the Telugu people and advocated forming a closer bond between the government and the common people, going into the elections with the slogan, Telugu Vari Atma Gauravam (lit.
 Telugu people's self-respect).

-In the AP Legislative assembly election held on 5 January 1983 two months ahead of schedule, TDP with its alliance partner SVM won a land slide victory by winning 202 out of the 294 seats in the state assembly, with Rao himself winning both the seats he contested.
-In all legislative assembly elections, he used to contest from two or three seats and won in all such contests except for the loss from Kalwakurthy in 1989 as detailed in the table below.
+The AP Legislative assembly election was held on 5 January 1983, two months ahead of schedule, The TDP, with its alliance partner SVM, won a landslide victory by winning 202 out of the 294 seats in the state assembly, with Rao himself winning both the seats he contested.
+In all legislative assembly elections, he used to contest from two or three seats and won in all such contests, except for the loss from Kalwakurthy in 1989 as detailed in the table below.